 2 Days in London Itinerary: Day 2 Morning

 To see London in 2 days it’s best to get up early!
 This is especially so if you’d like to visit the Tower of London before the rest of the world starts to queue up.
-I’m beginning the second morning of our 2 day London itinerary at Tower Hill where you can see two of London’s greatest icons, side by side.
+The second morning of our 2 day London itinerary begins at Tower Hill where you can see two of London’s greatest icons, side by side.

 Tower of London